Dr. Krista Holmes

 PROGRAM MANAGER, MITACS

 Rod Missaghian joins the college with over 10 years of research experience across academic, non-profit, and healthcare settings.
 As Senior Researcher for the Ontario Council on Articulation and Transfer (ONCAT), Rod managed a large research portfolio, which involved providing expertise to guide research activities across different branches of the organization, including granting, collaborations, and policy.
 Rod brings experience forming strategic partnerships and leading projects with Ontario colleges, universities, indigenous institutes, and the private sector, to build evidence-informed solutions to better serve student populations.
-As a former Ontario Certified Teacher, Rod worked in various youth mentorship programs in Toronto helping students from priority neighborhoods prepare and plan for postsecondary.
+As a former Ontario Certified Teacher, Rod worked in various youth mentorship programs in Toronto helping students from priority neighbourhoods prepare and plan for postsecondary.
 Rod holds a PhD in Sociology from the University of Waterloo.

 Manager, Industry Liaison and Business Development